emilycryan/DDT/README.md

-# DDT Application
+# CDC: Path2Prevention Application

-A prototype for the new CDC P2P Reimagining
+A prototype for the new CDC: Path2Prevention platform

 ## Getting Started